tiprankstipranks

 Natural and Human Disruptions - Risk 2

-We face risks related to climate change if associated increases in extreme weather events prohibit or adversely affect our employees' ability to work.
+We face risks related to climate change if extreme weather events adversely affect our ability to work or our customers' requirements or priorities.

-Severe storms, increased precipitation and flooding, heat waves and other weather-related obstacles due to climate change could adversely affect our ability to execute our strategy and may disrupt our operations.
-Any failure of our employees' ability to work could potentially impair our capability to efficiently perform and meet our contractual obligations, timely address our customers' needs and ultimately win new business, all of which could adversely affect our business, financial position, results of operations, and/or cash flows.
+Severe storms, increased precipitation and flooding, heat waves, forest fires, and other natural disasters tied to climate change could adversely affect our ability to execute our strategy and may disrupt our operations.
+Any climate event limiting our employees' ability to work could potentially impair our capability to perform and meet our contractual obligations, address our customers' needs, and ultimately win new business, all of which could adversely affect our business, financial position, results of operations, and/or cash flows.
 While we have a distributed workforce with employees working remotely across the U.S., we do have employees who, because of client requirements or contractual obligations, must work at specified locations.
-In these instances, if there was a severe weather event that impacted such a location we may not be able to meet the client's requirements or our contractual obligations.
-In the shorter term, a climate-related event could temporarily suspend our ability to do the required work in person, produce operational or other unforeseen challenges, and in the longer term, threaten our ability to perform contracts in a timely manner or meet other requirements of the contract, any of which could harm our business and its results.
-Although SAIC has business continuity plans and other safeguards in place, there is no assurance that such plans and safeguards will be effective or that such measures will not adversely affect our operations or long-term plans.
-In addition, local conditions and regulations may delay the return of employees to business sites, which could impede our ability to meet the client's requirements or our contractual obligations.
-The ability of individual employees, based on how severely the climate-related event has impacted them, may also impede our ability to meet the client's requirements or our contractual obligations.
+In these instances, if there were a severe weather event that impacted such a location, we might not be able to meet the client's requirements or our contractual obligations.
+In the shorter term, a climate-related event could temporarily impede our ability to do the required work in person, produce operational or other unforeseen challenges, and in the longer term, threaten our performance of contracts, any of which could harm our business and its results.
+Although we have business continuity plans and other safeguards in place, there is no assurance that such plans and safeguards will be effective in preventing adverse impacts on our operations or long-term plans.
+Local conditions and regulations may delay the return of employees to business sites, which could undermine our efforts to meet our contractual obligations.
+Climate-related limitations on individual employees may also create obstacles to meeting customer requirements or our contractual obligations.
+Additionally, our customers could change priorities or direction due to a direct climate-change impact, concerns about long-term sustainability, legislative or regulatory pressure, or market factors such as investor, consumer, or societal requests or demands.
+Such changes and responses by our customers have the potential to adversely impact our future revenues, profitability, and prospects.

 Production